apache/tvm-rfcs/rfcs/0051-PackedFunc-as-Object.md

 In the future, it’s possible to incrementally add more information into `PackedFuncObj` to better help debugging and error reporting.

 Note: This RFC doesn’t change any of the existing functionality, including C ABI or `PackedFunc`’s C++ API.
 Any modification to the C ABI is out of scope of this RFC.
+And this RFC does not create new ABIs, just refactors existing ones.

 ## 4. Reference-level introduction